pcbrendel/pcbrendel.github.io/causality/emc_tutorial.md

 ## 1. Weighting Approach

-The steps in this analysis are as follows:
+The steps for the weighting approach are as follows:

 1. Sample with replacement from the dataset to get the bootstrap sample.
 2. Predict the probability of *X* by combining the bias parameters with the data for *Xstar*, *Y*, and *C* via the inverse logit transformation.